Severity

 The recall

-Collins Co., of China issued this moderate-severity CPSC recall — Broken motor mounts can cause the units to overheat, catch fire and ignite nearby items, posing a fire and bu….
+Collins Co., of China issued this CPSC recall-Broken motor mounts can cause the units to overheat, catch fire and ignite nearby items, posing a fire and bu….

 Sourced from official CPSC enforcement records.
 Verify recall #14080 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #14080) was formally reported on January 15, 2014.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Collins Co., of China is listed as the recalling firm.
 Federal records list the affected scope as About 42,500.

 The documented reason for this recall is: Broken motor mounts can cause the units to overheat, catch fire and ignite nearby items, posing a fire and burn hazard to consumers.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately turn off and unplug the recalled fan heaters and return them to any Sears or Kmart store for a full refund. - consumers holding this product should act on that instruction rather than relying on general guidance.